AninditaBasu/writing-technically/docs/source/courses-dita-authoring.md

 This course is served through lessons that take 15 - 20 minutes to read through, and a bit more time if they contain exercises, or if you pause to think and relate the lesson contents to your daily writing work.

-Please go through the lessons in the same order in which they're listed.
+It's best to go through the lessons in the same order in which they're listed.

 ```{include} courses-dita-authoring-toc.md
 ```